jflalonde/skyModel/README.txt

 re-parameterized as a function of common camera parameters, as explained in our IJCV 2010 paper [2].

-See the following website for more information"
+See the following website for more information:

 http://graphics.cs.cmu.edu/projects/sky/